- Read our review guidelines

 All children under the age of 6 must wear a PFD at all times while on board any moving vessel that is under 26 feet in length.
 This can be a Type I, II or III US Coast Guard approved life vest.

-It is against the law to operate any vessel in Florida while under the influence of alcohol or drugs.
+It is against Florida law to operate any vessel while under the influence of alcohol or drugs.
 Blood or breath alcohol level of above 0.08% is considered under the influence.
 If you are under the age of 21 the limit is 0.02%.

 Penalties for boating under the influence in Florida can be severe, with a first offense carrying a fine of a minimum of $500 up to $1000 plus up to 6 months in jail.
 Fines for second offenses double and you could spend up to 9 months in jail with penalties increasing for third and subsequent offenses.